 We conduct quality reviews analysing the separate ESG aspects of all companies our global sector analysts are considering recommending for investment.
 These quality reviews are undertaken by our responsible investment team who award an ESG rating score out of 10.
 Each quarter key issues of concern are identified and are closely monitored by our responsible investment analysts.

-Companies’ continued timidity in disclosing their approach and targets in relation to corporate social responsibility and sustainability matters.
+Emerging-market companies’ continued timidity in disclosing their approaches and targets in relation to corporate social responsibility and sustainability matters.